uvknhn/quad-creek/README.md

 [ASSEMBLY GUIDE](https://github.com/uvknhn/quad-creek/blob/main/docs/README.md)

 Here's the page for my instrument, Quad Creek.
-The gerber files are available under the GNU GPLv3.
+The gerber files and schematics are available under the GNU GPLv3.
 Additionally you'll find a BOM in the build guide, which should be useful if you're building one.
 If you have any questions, email me at uvknhn@tutanota.com.

 You can find the manual and other documentation on my webpage.